koda-git/koda-git/README.md

 - 💬 Ask me about **linux, computer hardware, scripting and react!**

 - 💾 Interesting project(s) of mine that you might want to check out:
-  - [📍Shuttletrak](https://github.com/koda-git/shuttletrak) : Live shuttle tracker without the use of first party network connections by using Apple's FindMy
+  - [📍Shuttletrak](https://github.com/koda-git/shuttletrak) : Live shuttle tracker without the use of first party network connections by exploiting Apple's FindMy network

 - 📫 You can reach me at **reachme@hewwo.ca**